 Imagine no lines, no camping out for a spot, and the best view of the entire nighttime

 event!
 The Illuminations Cruise adventure consists of a private pontoon boat filled with snacks for up to ten guests and lasts about an hour and a half.
-The crew meets you and your guests at the Yacht and Beach Club Marina where you are treated to a pre-tour of the Disney water ways before sailing to a location to view the fireworks.
+The crew meets you and your guests at the Yacht and Beach Club Marina where you are treated to a pre-tour of the Disney waterways before sailing to a location to view the fireworks.
 After a long day of walking, it felt wonderful to simply relax, laugh, and be pampered.
-Our boat stopped just pass the bridge leading to France to watch the fireworks and when the large flames of fire shot out of the water like a volcano, we could feel the heat blast on our faces!
+Our boat stopped just past the bridge leading to France to watch the fireworks and when the large flames of fire shot out of the water like a volcano, we could feel the heat blast on our faces!
 Although the boat was only thirty feet closer to the fireworks than the crowd standing on the pavement, being on the water was an incredible experience.
-Ear protector head phones are provided for small children and those who cannot handle loud explosions.
+Ear protector headphones are provided for small children and those who cannot handle loud explosions.
 The price is approximately $350.00 per boat for a private cruise and if you are celebrating a special occasion, they will decorate for an extra $25.00.
 My Disney family crew voted this adventure the best overall WOW factor of our entire trip!

 In true Disney fashion, merchandise has been created to help your little ones become part of the magic.
 You can purchase special Mickey Ear hats, Minnie Mouse headbands, Mickey Mouse gloves, or Sorcerers Mickey wands that have been programmed to light up in matching colors at specific moments during the evening shows.
 The merchandise is coordinated with Wishes Nighttime Spectacular, Celebrate the Magic at the Magic Kingdom, the World Showcase at Epcot, and Fantasmic at Hollywood Studios.

 Parades and fireworks are a huge part of the Disney experience.
 We, as adults, enjoy those things but to our children, they are truly magical.
-It is tempting, at times, to ‘ruin’ Disney World by being in a hurry to ‘beat’ the traffic until we experience the magic through the eyes of a child, as we did with five year old Admiral as he fell in love with the adorable Tinker Bell over and over again!
+It is tempting, at times, to ‘ruin’ Disney World by being in a hurry to ‘beat’ the traffic until we experience the magic through the eyes of a child, as we did with five-year-old Admiral as he fell in love with the adorable Tinker Bell over and over again!

 “In every job that must be done there is an element of fun,” Mary Poppins.

-If you are a fellow Disney lover and/ or planning to travel to Orlando soon, please like our Going Out The Door Disney facebook page.
+If you are a fellow Disney lover and/ or planning to travel to Orlando soon, please like our Going Out The Door Disney Facebook page.
 Thank you!